gvwilson/thirdbit/src/fiction/santas/index.md

 I don't enjoy this.
 Or rather, I do, but it's not enough."

-What he *did* enjoy,
-at least for a while,
-was going into the workshop and helping the family's elves.
+What he *did* enjoy was going into the workshop and helping his mother.
 The smell of solder,
-the *shick shick* of freshly-sharpened scissors, the feeling of the two halves of a dovetail joint fitting perfectly together—they felt right in a way that clambering up the icy concrete side of an apartment building never did.
+the *shick shick* of freshly-sharpened scissors, and the feeling of a dovetail joint fitting perfectly together felt right in a way that clambering up the icy concrete side of an apartment building never did.

 His parents tolerated it at first.
 "Good for him to know how things are made," they told each other.
-After a while, though,
+After a while,
+though,
 they began hinting that maybe he should being ho-ho-ho'ing in the attic rather than sewing or gluing.
 And a while after that,
-Finner could tell that the hints were about to become a number three talk from his father,[^number-three-talk] so he put the tools he had borrowed from the elves back in their boxes and pretended he couldn't hear their hammering any longer.
+Finner could tell that the hints were about to become a number three talk from his father,[^number-three-talk] so he put the tools he had borrowed from his mother back in their boxes and pretended his dreams weren't filled with sanding and polishing.

 [^number-three-talk]: Direct eye contact, patient but serious voice, lots of awkward pauses on both sides, every other sentence starting, "Your mother and I think…"

-And so Finner became more restless every day.
+Finner became more restless every day.
-His mother suggested running up and down three flights of stairs over and over to burn off the energy, but it only made him sweaty.
+His mother suggested running up and down three flights of stairs over and over to burn off some energy, but it only made him sweaty.
 He tried sitting cross-legged on the floor with his eyes closed and humming softly to himself like the monks of Lotse Nuffin,[^lotse-nuffin] but all he got was a cold bum.

 [^lotse-nuffin]: The monks were his father's favorite clients.
-They wanted nothing, so every year that's exactly what he took them, and they were always grateful.
+They wanted nothing, so every year that's what he took them, and they were always grateful.

-He tried to talk to his friends about it without actually explaining the problem, but that didn't go well.
-Finner's parents weren't the only santas in town.
-There were others nearby—aunts and uncles and second cousins twice removed and even a few who'd married into the trade and done quite well for themselves despite what Finner's great-grandmother never actually said out loud at family gatherings.[^loudly] But they were all related to him somehow, and none of the other children Finner went to school with or played hide and seek with really understood the problem.
-Santas didn't *make* things—they *delivered* them.
+There were other santas and elves in town he could have tried talking to: aunts and uncles, second cousins twice removed, and a few who'd married into the trade.
+But they were all related to him somehow, which would have made the conversation awkward, and as far as he knew they all believed what everyone else did: elves made and santas delivered.
 That's how it was,
-that's how it had always been, and as far as everyone was concerned, that was how it was always going to be.
+that's how it had always been, and that was how it was always going to be.

-[^loudly]: She was a hundred and twenty two years old, and could not say things so loudly that no one else could hear themselves think.

-For a while he wondered if he was just lazy, which was a synonym for "sinful" where he lived, so he tried a few experiments.
+For a while he wondered if he was just lazy, which was basically a synonym for "sinful", so he tried a few experiments.
 Working twice as hard made him even sweatier than running up and down stairs.
 Working half as hard made his father ask if he was sick and his mother mutter about teenagers.
-Neither made the yearning in his chest for *something* go away.
+Neither made the yearning in his chest go away.
 It grew and grew until finally, desperately, he realized there was only one thing left for him to do.